-A size annotation can also be an integer constant (with no suffix).
-Size parameters can be used as ordinary variables within the scope of the parameters.
+Sizes can be any expression of type i64 that does not consume any free variables.
+Size parameters can be used as ordinary variables of type i64 within the scope of the parameters.
 The type checker verifies that the program obeys any constraints imposed by size annotations.